hexonaut/haxe-dom/README.md

 			//Add a post on load from JS
 			body.addPost(new Post(body.posts[0].post.user, "Right back at yea John!
 This time from JS!"));

+			//Check to see text references are maintained body.markTextEnds();
 			#else
 			var user1 = new User(0, "Fred");
 			var user2 = new User(1, "John");